Lagrossa/Lagrossa/README.md

 Howdy!
 I'm an 18-year-old from Texas who likes to listen to music and code, usually at the same time.
 I like otters but only sea otters because river otters are evil and kinda ugly.

-Interests: Video Games, Game Development [ Unity, Godot ], Programming, Cyber Security, Raspberry Pi's, Discrete Math [ Vectors ], Artificial Intelligence, Animals, Music, Pixel Art, Retro, Latin.
+Interests: Video Games, Game Development [ Unity, Godot ], Programming, Cyber Security, Raspberry Pi's, Discrete Math, Artificial Intelligence, Animals, Music, Pixel Art, Retro, Latin, Space.

 I'm currently pursuing a degree in Computer Science or Game Development or maybe Cyber Security?
 I'm kinda indecisive.